berkeley-politics-capstone/politics-capstone/docs/_posts/2019-07-29-modeling-political-topics.md

 ![First_Debate_Topics]({{site.baseurl}}/First_Debate_Topic_Frequency.png){:height="200px" width="300px"} <br/>

-If you'd like to explore the model in detail, see the Methodology section below.
+If you'd like to explore the model in detail, see the [Methodology](#methodology) section below.
 What follows is the highlights of the model prediction and certain candidates including insights we can glean from how the media talks about candidates.

-For instance, in the follow chart we can see that the boder as a % of topics has declined significantly.
+For instance, in the follow chart we can see that the border as a % of topics has declined significantly.
 Part of the reason the for this decline is the effects of new topics rising, such as many of the candidates announcing their runs for presidency.

 ![Border]({{site.baseurl}}/candidate_images/Border.png){:height="200px" width="300px"} <br/>